senbaikang/SCIPhI/README.md

 A new option (--slt) has been added in order to only select candidate variant sites by employing the built-in likelihood ratio test in SCIPhI.
 The programme will automatically stop itself.

-Recommend command line options for this modification to work:
+Recommended command line options for this modification to work:

-`path/to/sciphi --cwm 2 --lz 1 --slt on --in path/to/bam/file/names/list -o prefix/you/want path/to/input/mpileup`
+`path/to/sciphi --cwm 2 --slt on --in path/to/bam/file/names/list -o prefix/you/want path/to/input/mpileup`

 ## Description